BRIT Awards 2024 announces Becky Hill and Chase & Status collab performance

 “Also to be performing with Becky, a fellow BRIT nominee, is pretty special too.”

-Chase & Status are up for Group of the Year for the second time, having first appeared in this category in 2012.
+Chase & Status are up for Group Of The Year for the second time, having first appeared in this category in 2012.
 Hill is in the running for the Dance Act award for the third consecutive year after winning this prize in 2022 and 2023.

 You can see the full list of nominees for the BRIT Awards 2024 here.

-It has previously been confirmed that Dua Lipa, Raye, Kylie Minogue (this year’s BRITs Global Icon), Jungle and Rema will all perform live at next month’s award ceremony.
+It has previously been confirmed that Dua Lipa, Raye, Kylie Minogue (this year’s BRITs Global Icon), Jungle and Rema will all perform live at next month’s awards ceremony.

 During a recent interview with NME, Hill spoke about how she “needed to level everything up” on ‘Believe Me Now?’, adding: “You can’t win two BRIT Awards and just be pootling along at the same rate that you were.
 You need to constantly evolve and be elevating what you do.”